sayandip30882636/Seo_Content_Detector/README.md

 This project is an end-to-end data science pipeline that analyzes web content to assess its SEO quality and detect duplicate articles.
 The entire analysis, from parsing raw HTML to training a machine learning model, is captured in the `notebooks/seo_pipeline.ipynb`.

-The project also includes a multi-page Streamlit web application that provides a full UI for the pipeline, including a real-time analysis tool for any live URL.